X Close

 Horn dispersion

-Horns for sound systems are changed in shape to rectangle to increase horizontal dispersion.
+Horns for sound systems are changed in shape to rectangular to increase horizontal dispersion.
 Changing shape from circular is a compromise that reduces efficiency and causes lobe distortion.
 Lobe distortion is heard as the peaking and dipping of notes around the horn.
-Some horn shapes minimise horizontal lobes but are increased vertically.
+Some horn shapes minimise horizontal lobes but increase vertically.

 Horn dispersion 2 Radial horn

-There is a prolifera of questionable various shapes of rectangular horns on the market all claiming to provide choices for different horizontal dispersion patterns.
+There is a proliferation of questionable various shapes of rectangular horns on the market, all claiming to provide choices for different horizontal dispersion patterns.
 A simple and essential test for a horn is to put it to your ear as an acoustical telescope.
-Similar to an optical telescope there should be no colouration or distortion in the image or sound.
-Any horn shape outside of circular will decrease efficiency and musical performance.
+Similar to an optical telescope, there should be no colouration or distortion in the image or sound.
+Any horn shape other than circular will decrease efficiency and musical performance.
 There is no exception to this rule.
 A good horn player would easily hear and not accept any similar compromise made to the bell of their instrument.

 Multi cell horn

-The Multi cell horn was the most common horn for large cinemas until 1960 (at top of page ).
+The multi-cell horn was the most common horn for large cinemas until 1960 (at top of page ).
 These horns were large, very efficient and had consistent wide even energy dispersion.
-Lobeing was limited to the highest frequencies only.
-Each cells was individually constructed and grouped together to form various arrays.
-Some were lead lined and sand filled.
-Permanent installations only.
+Lobing was limited to the highest frequencies only.
+Each cell was individually constructed and grouped together form various arrays.
+Some were lead lined and sand filled, for permanent installations only.
 This level of engineering can no longer be justified in our modern world of high profit and low cost.
 These old horns can still be seen in a very few old cinemas and museums.

 Constant directivity.
-In recent times, computing power has enabled horn designers to be very innovative, bending the laws of physics for shortening (truncating) horns, and increasing horizontal dispersion (constant directivity), with limited success The professional audio market is driven by trends.
-When constant directivity horns were first marketed, many senior engineers were jokingly heard saying "They are not called bum horns for nothing".
+In recent times, computing power has enabled horn designers to be very innovative, bending the laws of physics for shortening (truncating) horns, and increasing horizontal dispersion (constant directivity), but with limited success.
+The professional audio market is driven by trends.
+When constant directivity horns were first marketed, many senior engineers were jokingly heard saying, "they are not called bum horns for nothing".

 Constant directivity horn Constant directivity horn

-The Lens.
-For circular and near circular horns a lens was the most effective means to increase horizontal dispersion without introducing lobe distortion and minimal loss of efficiency.
+The lens.
+For circular and near circular horns a lens was the most effective means to increase horizontal dispersion without introducing lobe distortion, and minimises loss of efficiency.
 An acoustical lens is the equivalent of the optical lens.

 Horn lens

 A labyrinth of concave plates is put in front of the horn.
 Sound from the centre of the horn passes through unhindered.
-Sound to the sides of centre in the horn, pass through the lens labyrinth, increasing the distance traveled and delayed in time.
-The sound waves are bent forming a wide horizontal dispersion.
+Sound to the sides of centre in the horn pass through the lens labyrinth, increasing the distance travelled and delayed in time.
+The sound waves are bent, forming a wide horizontal dispersion.
 The lens improves horizontal dispersion as the frequency increases.

 Horn lens drw Horn lens drw